SparseLinearAlgebra/spbla/docs/joss/paper.md

 GPGPU's utilization for data analysis and for linear algebra operations is a promising way to high-performance data analysis because GPGPU is much more powerful in parallel data processing.
 However, GPGPU programming is still challenging.
-Best to our knowledge, there is no complete GraphBLAS API implementation for GPGPU computations, except `GraphBLAST` [@yang2019graphblast], which is currently in the active development.
-Some work is also done to move SuiteSparse forward GPGPU computations.
+Best to our knowledge, there is no complete `GraphBLAS API` implementation for GPGPU computations, except `GraphBLAST` [@yang2019graphblast], which is currently in the active development.
+Some work is also done to move `SuiteSparse` forward GPGPU computations.
-OpenCL and portability?

-The sparsity of data introduces issues with load balancing, irregular data access, thus sparsity complicates the implementation of high-performance algorithms for sparse linear algebra on GPGPU even more.
+However, the sparsity of data introduces issues with load balancing, irregular data access, thus sparsity complicates the implementation of high-performance algorithms for sparse linear algebra on GPGPU.
 There is number of open-source libraries, which implement independently different sparse formats and operations.
-Thus, there are no sparse linear algebra libraries based on the state-of-the-art algorithms.
+Thus, there is no single solid sparse linear algebra framework.
 Libraries such as `cuSPARSE` [@net:cusparse_docs], `bhSPARSE` [@10.1016/j.jpdc.2015.06.010], `clSPARSE` [@10.1145/2909437.2909442] and `CUSP` [@net:cusplibrary] have limited type and operators customization features with major focus on numerical types only.

 # Performance

 We evaluate the applicability of the proposed library for some real-world matrix data.
 The experiment itself is designed as a computational tasks, which arises as stand-alone or intermediate step in the solving of practical problems.
-Results of the evaluation compared to CPU GraphBLAS implementation SuiteSparse and existing GPU sparse linear algebra libraries.
-The comparison is not entirely fair, but it shows lack of Boolean linear algebra libraries for GPU computations.
+Results of the evaluation compared to CPU `GraphBLAS` implementation `SuiteSparse` and existing GPU sparse linear algebra libraries.
+The comparison is not entirely fair, since there are still no Boolean linear algebra libraries for GPU computations.

 Machine for performance evaluation has the following configuration:
 PC with OS Ubuntu 20.04 installed, Intel Core i7-6700 3.4Hz CPU, 64Gb DDR4 RAM,
 GeForce GTX 1070 GPU with 8Gb VRAM.

-For evaluation, we selected a number of square real-world matrices, widely applicable for sparse matrix benchmarks, from the Sparse Matrix Collection at University of Florida [@data:suitesparse_matrix_collection].
+For evaluation, we selected a number of square real-world matrices, widely applicable for sparse matrices benchmarks, from the Sparse Matrix Collection at University of Florida [@data:suitesparse_matrix_collection].
 Information about matrices summarized bellow.
-Table contains matrix name, number of rows in the matrix (the same as number of columns), number of non-zero elements (Nnz) in the matrix, average and maximum number of nnz in row, nnz in the result evaluated matrix.
+Table contains matrix name, number of rows in the matrix (the same as number of columns), number of non-zero elements (Nnz) in the matrix, average and maximum nnz in row, nnz in the result matrix.

 | Matrix name     | # Rows      | Nnz M       | Nnz/row   | Max Nnz/row | Nnz M^2     |
 |---              |---:         |---:         |---:       |---:         |---:         |